 Auctions

-Based on industry research and government statistics, it is estimated that manufacturers worldwide purchase approximately $5 trillion each year of "direct materials" -- the industrial parts and raw materials that they incorporate into finished products.
+Based on industry research and government statistics, we estimate that manufacturers worldwide purchase approximately $5 trillion each year of "direct materials" -- the industrial parts and raw materials that they incorporate into finished products.
 Because these direct materials are often custom-made to buyers' specifications, there are no catalogs or price lists to enable buyers to make price comparisons.
 Purchasing direct materials is further complicated by supplier fragmentation in many markets and the importance of product quality and other variables in supplier selection.
 Because this complexity leads to market inefficiencies, it is widely understood that buyers of direct materials often pay prices that are too high.

 Dynamic pricing models offer an attractive process by which buyers can reduce these inefficiencies.
 Although few companies are currently utilizing dynamic pricing tools such as online auctions and exchanges, DealBench expects that adoption will dramatically increase as mechanisms by which buyers more efficiently purchase a large percentage of their most important goods.
 In addition to basic auctions that are today, buyers will make purchasing decisions based not just on price, but on other factors such as the timeliness of delivery, reliability and quality.
 As factors other than price become increasingly important in online purchasing initiatives, DealBench will integrate additional functionality into its online auction offering.